AFixt/inclusivista-docs/README.md

 ### Sticky Cart

 Keeps the shopping cart visible while users browse the store.
+When enabled, when users add products by the 'Add to cart' button the cart shows

+To enable, go to theme customization, then 'Cart'.
+Under 'Cart Type':

+* Select 'Drawer Notification' as cart type to enable both drawer and sticky cart
+* Select 'Drawer' if you want to show sticky cart only.

 ![Alt](images/sticky-cart.jpg)